Nickotato/NoScreenShake/README.md

 ## Features

 - Disabled the screen and crosshair shaking with viewbobbing to make aiming easier.
-- Configurable via a simple in-game toggle with OneConfig.
+- Configurable via a simple in-game toggle accessed through a keybind.
 - Lightweight.

 ## Installation